Particular/docs.particular.net/nservicebus/upgrades/5to6/moving-away-from-ibus.md

 snippet: 5to6AccessBuilder

 This is no longer supported.
-Instead of using `IBuilder` directly, it is advised to use dependency injection via the [container](/nservicebus/containers/) of choice.
+Instead of using `IBuilder` directly, it is advised to use [dependency injection](/nservicebus/dependency-injection/).

 ### Setting the host information